Here in New Orleans, it’s April 2020, and my daughter Mikaela and I have been quarantined for about a month now, due to the Covid-19 pandemic.

 Preheat oven to 350.

-Stretch crescent rolls across bottom of baking dish.
+Stretch 1 & 1/2 can of Crescent rolls across bottom of baking dish.

 Filling: Mix Cream Cheese, 1 cup of sugar, and 1 teaspoon vanilla for about one minute on medium speed until smooth.
 Spread mixture over the bottom of crust.

-Place remaining can of crescent rolls over filling mixture.
+Place remaining can & half of crescent rolls over filling mixture.
 Carefully stretch to cover completely.